 Lantra/NAS Training Courses

-The Training Partnership with Lantra was launched at the NAS Management Meeting on Thursday 21st March 2019 and booking has opened for the face to face "Responsible and Effective Control of Commensal Rodents" course in the areas listed below.
-Not one in your region?
-Further courses will be added in the coming weeks or you could access the E-learning accredited courses that are live now and accessible online CLICK HERE
+The Training Partnership with Lantra was launched at the NAS Management Meeting on Thursday 21st March 2019 and so far we have held a very successful face to face "Responsible and Effective Control of Commensal Rodents" course in the Yorkshire Region.
+Scroll down for course details.

 Does your Association have a rodent problem?
 If so, look no further; this course will provide the training required.